Ijaz-M1/Cafe_ETL/README.md

 - Raw sales data from different branches are stored in an S3 bucket
 - Fully scalable ETL pipeline, cleaning and transforming raw sales data into a preferred format, ready for analysis
 - Using Grafana for data visualisation in order to generate reports for business analytics (insights and performance)
-- Ability to identify customer trends, allowing for targeted marketing for different groups of customers to enhace custoemrs'experience
+- Ability to identify customer trends, allowing for targeted marketing for different groups of customers to enhance customers'experience

 # Technical Architecture